3 Herbs To Relieve Anxiety

-Of course, lifestyle practices like conscious breathing, exercise, and ensuring that you’re eating a mineral-rich diet can make a big difference in dealing with anxiety.
+Of course, lifestyle practices like conscious breathing, exercise, and ensuring that you’re eating a magnesium-rich diet can make a big difference in dealing with anxiety.
 But when I was struggling with severe anxiety, it could seem like those common suggestions didn’t even put a dent in my suffering.
-My clients tell me similar stories.
-“I really don’t want to take medication,” they say, “because I know a lot of the anti-anxiety meds are addictive.”
-Then they sit for a moment and confess, “But it really feels like I need more than just the breathing
+My clients tell me similar stories of not wanting to take medication for various reasons.
+Then they sit for a moment and confess, “But it really feels like I need more than just the breathing exercises.”

 Here’s the lowdown on three herbs that can help you dance more gracefully with anxiety.
-It’s important to remember that herbs aren’t like drugs; there’s no “anxiety herb.”
+It’s important to remember that herbs aren’t like drugs.
+There’s no “anxiety herb.”
 You’re looking for the herb that’s the best match for you.

-(unless otherwise directed by a qualified practitioner) if you’re taking prescription medication for sleep, anxiety, or depression, or if you’re taking blood thinners like Coumadin or Warfarin.
+Avoid taking any of these herbs (unless otherwise directed by a qualified practitioner) if you’re taking prescription medication for sleep, anxiety, or depression, or if you’re taking blood thinners like Coumadin or Warfarin.